-classroom visit The South Platte Renew supports Pre-K-12 educators with information and resources about the water renewal process that complement classroom curriculum on water.
-We offer free interactive classroom presentations and virtual tours, as well as, educational materials.
+The South Platte Renew supports Pre-K-12 educators with information and resources about the water renewal process that complement the classroom curriculum.
+We offer free interactive classroom presentations and virtual tours, as well as educational materials.
 We offer free field trips to experience the facility, to see our process of renewing water and recovering vital resources from the flow that enters the plant daily.

 Do you have an idea for a service project?
 We can support that too!

-Contact Public Education Specialist Deb Parker (firstname.lastname@example.org) for more information on our educational opportunities.
+Contact Education and Outreach Specialist Deb Parker (firstname.lastname@example.org) for more information on our educational opportunities.

-PLEASE NOTE: Due to current health concerns in regards to the COVID-19 Pandemic, we are not going into the classroom.
-If you are interested in having a virtual classroom visit or tour of our facility through Microsoft Teams or Zoom, please contact Deb Parker, Education and Outreach Specialist to schedule.
-We also check out activity kits to teachers to use with their classroom in a socially distancing environment. email@example.com or 303-762-2638.
+PLEASE NOTE: Due to current health concerns regarding the COVID-19 Pandemic, we are not going into the classroom.
+If you are interested in having a virtual classroom visit or a tour of our facility through Microsoft Teams or Zoom, please contact Deb Parker, Education and Outreach Specialist, to schedule.
+We also check out activity kits for teachers to use with their classroom in a socially distancing environment. email@example.com or 303-762-2638.
 Thank you for your understanding and continued interest.